stringtree/hath/README.md

 (or a default if not supplied)
 * If it is falsy, call the 'fail' handler (see [Custom Output](#custom-output) ) with the label for this test and the supplied message
 (or a default if not supplied)
+* returns true if the assertion passed and false otherwise, enabling you to abandon failing tests early.

 Collect a running total of the number of passes and fails, ready to pass to the 'summary' handler (see [Custom Output](#custom-output) ) after the tests.